Political views of J. K. Rowling: Ukraine

 In response to the Russian invasion of Ukraine in 2022, Rowling expressed support for Ukraine, pledging to match funding for aid to children trapped in orphanages in Ukraine.
 She also expressed opposition to Russian president Vladimir Putin.

-In a speech on 25 March 2022, Putin alleged that Russian culture was being "cancelled" in Western countries, and compared Russia to Rowling "[falling] out of favour with fans of so-called gender freedoms" in reference to her statements on transgender people.
+In a speech on 25 March 2022, Putin alleged that Russian culture was being "cancelled" in Western countries, and compared Russia to Rowling "[falling] out of favour with fans of so-called gender freedoms" in reference to her views on transgender people.
 Rowling rejected Putin's comparison, saying criticism of cancel culture is "possibly not best made" by people who kill civilians or imprison their critics.

 Israel

-On 22 October 2015, a letter was published in The Guardian signed by Rowling (along with over 150 other figures from arts and politics) opposing the cultural boycott of Israel, and announcing the creation of a network for dialogue, called Culture for Coexistence.
-Rowling later explained her position in more detail, saying that although she opposed most of Benjamin Netanyahu's actions she did not think the cultural boycott would bring about the removal of Israel's leader or help improve the situation in Israel and Palestine.
+On 22 October 2015 a letter was published in The Guardian signed by Rowling (along with over 150 other figures from arts and politics) opposing the cultural boycott of Israel, and announcing the creation of a network for dialogue, called Culture for Coexistence.
+Rowling later explained her position in more detail, saying that although she opposed most of Israeli prime minister Benjamin Netanyahu's actions, she did not think cultural boycotts would bring about his removal or help improve the situation in Israel and Palestine.

+Iran

+On 11 January 2026 Rowling addressed the protests and the massacres in Iran on a post on Twitter, accusing many of the global activist community of "selective activism" for failing to show solidarity with Iranians fighting for freedom.
+Her claim was that many of those who claim to care about human rights but remain silent on the situation in Iran reveal their true priorities.
+The post that also showed a woman's caricature, lighting a cigarette from the flames of a burning image of Iranian Supreme Leader Ayatollah Ali Khamenei, went viral and provoked a polarised reaction online, with some praising her for drawing attention to the protests, while others criticised her for what they saw as inconsistency in her engagement with other global human rights issues.

 Free speech

-Rowling wrote about what it meant to be British saying, "It means a welfare state of which we should be fiercely proud and a tradition of tolerance and free speech we should defend to our last collective breath."
+In January 2009, Rowling wrote about what it meant to be British, saying, "It means a welfare state of which we should be fiercely proud and a tradition of tolerance and free speech we should defend to our last collective breath."